cryscript/android_device_zuk_z2_plus/README.md

 Device configuration for ZUK Z2 (z2_plus).

-Based on the work of davidevinavil and Fedor917.
+Based on the work of Alvaro, davidevinavil, Fedor917.

+This branch based on Alvaro (ontherunvaro) cm-14.1 bracnh.

-This branch is for building LineageOS 14.1
+This branch is for building RR-N